andyswings/EstiSketch/README.md

    cd EstiSketch

 2. **Install Dependencies:**
 Ensure you have Python 3 and GTK4 installed.
-Then install the required Python packages:

-    ```bash
-    pip install -r requirements.txt
-    *Currently no requirements*

 3. **Run the Application:**